AbdouJaouhar/Blabla/README.md

 - **Backend**: FastAPI service with user authentication
 - **Model Server**: vLLM for fast inference with KV caching via Redis
 - **Database**: SQLAlchemy + Alembic for user/chat persistence

+## Project vision

+Right now, this is a standard chat interface.
+The goal is to evolve it into something more flexible a graph-based discussion system where conversations branch out instead of staying linear.
+Think treelike exploration of ideas where you can fork discussions, explore different paths, and see how concepts connect.

+The aim is to support tree-based thinking, branching reasoning that lets you map out complex thoughts visually and navigate between different exploration threads.

 ## Requirements